-Typically, an updated bathroom can potentially add between 4-5% onto your home’s value.
+Typically, an updated bathroom can potentially add between 4-5% to the value of your home.
 Of course, this varies depending on your design and build.
 Even if you’re not planning to sell right now, renovating is a good way to invest in your property, plus you end up with a bathroom that works for you and your family.

 First and foremost, bathrooms need to be fresh and hygienic-looking, but they’re also a great place to add a touch of luxury for that value-adding wow-factor.

 Whether you are just making a few cosmetic changes or doing a complete refurb, planning is key.
 Be clear about what you need – do you want to create a sanctuary to soak in, an invigorating space to start the day or a practical family bathroom?